Our Plan to End Maryland's Complicity with Genocide

 Maryland is Complicit in Genocide!

-Maryland's political and economic institutions are deeply entangled with Israel's ongoing genocide, apartheid system, and war crimes against the Palestinian people.
+Maryland's political and economic institutions are complicit with Israel's ongoing genocide, apartheid system, and war crimes against the Palestinian people.
 Maryland elected officials preside over pension funds being invested in Israeli bonds.
 The Port of Baltimore ships weapons used to bomb hospitals, schools, and refugee camps.
 Our universities collaborate with Israeli institutions complicit in occupation and apartheid.
 State executive orders suppress the constitutional right to boycott companies supporting these crimes.
 And all of this happens with bipartisan support from Maryland's political establishment, who prioritize their political alliances over international law, human rights, and the demands of Maryland residents.

 Grassroots justice means rejecting Maryland's complicity with genocide.
 It means demanding that our state government align with international law, not the agendas of weapons manufacturers and political lobbies.
-It means ensuring Maryland's institutions serve human rights and dignity—not profits built on mass killing and ethnic cleansing.
+It means ensuring Maryland's institutions serve human rights and dignity, not profits built on mass killing and ethnic cleansing.

 The National Green Party's Commitment to Palestinian Rights and International Law